About child mental health problems

 When a child or adolescent has a mental health problem they usually have difficulty controlling their emotions, thinking or behaviour.
 This can affect the whole family.

-Keeping a record of your child’s behaviour
+Keeping a diary of your child’s behaviour

 The more information you can tell your healthcare professional, the better background they will have of your child’s issues.
 If possible, before you consult your healthcare professional, keep a diary for a week or two that describes your child’s behaviour and when and where it occurs.
 Your diary could include information about: